SetTheoryProdigy/NBU_Robotics/README.md

 - I would like to learn as a whole how to visualize and construct 3D elements

 4. Iskren Petrov
--
+- main focus on team work

 5. Teodor Georgiev
 - utilization of the Lego Designer Software
 - team work

 6. Ivelin Ivanov
--
+- team work
+- understanding the basics of Lego Designer

 7. Dimo Hristov
-- my expectations from this project is to learn new software in the face of Lego Mindstorm and Lego Designer
+- my expectations from this project is to learn new softwarerepresented by Lego Mindstorm and Lego Designer